Cover

 reliquum est igitur crimen de veneno; cuius ego nec principium invenire neque evolvere exitum possum. quae fuit enim causa, quam ob rem isti mulieri venenum dare vellet Caelius? ne aurum redderet? num petivit? ne crimen haereret? num quis obiecit? num quis denique fecisset mentionem, si hic nullius nomen detulisset? quin etiam Lucium Herennium dicere audistis verbo se molestum non futurum fuisse Caelio, nisi iterum eadem de re suo familiari absoluto nomen hic detulisset. credibile est igitur tantum facinus nullam ob causam esse commissum? et vos non videtis fingi sceleris maximi crimen ut alterius causa sceleris suscipiendi causa fuisse videatur?

-So then there remains the charge of poisoning, of which I can neither discover the origin nor unravel the end.
-For what motive could Caelius have had for wanting to poison this woman?
-That he might not have to return the gold?
-But did she ask for its return?
-To prevent a charge from lying against him?
-But did anyone accuse him of it?
-Would, in fact, anyone have mentioned it if Caelius had accused no one?
-Moreover, you heard Lucius Herennius declare that he would not have said an unfavourable word against Caelius, had he not a second time brought against his friend an action on the same charge of which he had been already acquitted.
-Is it credible, then, that so great a crime was committed without a motive?
-And do you not see that an accusation involving an outrageous crime was invented that there might appear to be a motive for committing a second?
+Therefore, there remains the charge of poisoning, of which I can neither find the beginning nor unravel the end.
+For what was his motive, why would Caelius want to give poison to this woman?
+So that he would not have to return the gold?
+Surely she did not ask for it?
+So that a charge would not stick to him?
+Surely no one made an accusation?
+Finally, surely no one would have mentioned it, if Caelius had reported no one’s name?
+Why, you have even heard Lucius Herennius say, in a word, that he would not have caused trouble for Caelius, if he had not brought action action again, about the same case, against his friend who had been acquitted.
+Therefore, is it credible that so great a crime was committed without any motive?
+And do you not see that an accusation of a very great crime is being invented so that there might appear to have been a reason for suspecting another?

 57